 Six Tips to Write More in a Short Amount of Time

-- During those short periods of time: 10 or 15 minutes, remember writing no matter what, nothing else.
-You are 100% devoted to your writing.
+• During those short periods of time: 10 or 15 minutes, remember writing no matter what, nothing else.
+Devote yourself 100% to your writing.
 Turn off the TV, the internet and your cell phone.
 Bribe your kids with M&M’s or whatever it takes for the freedom to write uninterrupted.

-- Stop and start in the middle of the action.
-Doing this will make it easier to get started the next time you sit down to it.
+• Stop and start in the middle of the action.
+It will make it easier to start writing when you sit for your next writing session.
 Stop writing right in the middle of your scene.
 You don’t want to waste your next fifteen minutes thinking of how you want to start or end the scene.

-- Only write and forget about the editing because you only have fifteen minutes.
+• Only write and forget about the editing because you only have fifteen minutes.
 Don’t worry about spelling, grammar or sentence structure.
-The polishing will come later when the initial draft is done.
+Polish later, when the initial draft is done.

 Daily short breaks of 250 words will yield big-time results over time.
 Think of each 250 words as a single pearl, over time, you can gather enough up for a multiple-strand necklace and a pair of earrings!